gksdusql94/CSCI-760-AI-Final-Project/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)
 ```

-## 📊 Results & Discussion

-### # Q-Learning
+## 🔄 Q-Learning
 In stock trading, the environment changes rapidly and is influenced by various factors, which makes it difficult for traders to adopt a single strategy.
-Reinforcement learning, particularly **Q-learning**, provides a framework for creating adaptive trading algorithms based on real-time variables such as closing prices and stock ownership.
+Reinforcement learning, particularly Q-learning, provides a framework for creating adaptive trading algorithms based on real-time variables such as closing prices and stock ownership.
 **Q-learning** is a model-free reinforcement learning technique used to make sequential decisions by mapping states to actions.
 It optimizes cumulative rewards over time.
 In this project, we employed Q-learning to create an intelligent trading agent that learns buy and sell decisions based on historical data.

 ### # Q-Learning Experiment Setup